ogazitt/saasmaster-api/README.md

 Runs the backend with NODE_ENV=dev, which invokes the dev environment.
 This will append "-dev" to the Firebase collection (`users-dev`), the pubsub topic (`invoke-load-dev`), etc.

-The pub-sub subscription will run in pull mode.
+The pub-sub subscription will run in pull mode, and is invoked by the scheduler every hour on the hour.

 The express webserver will default to listening on port 8080.
 Override with PORT=xxxx variable.